preethi1277/passwordless-authentication/README.md

 ---

 <h2> 🧠 How It Works  </h2>
-1. User enters email/username
+1. User enters email/username  <br>
-2. System prompts authentication via **biometrics, OTP, or security key**
+2. System prompts authentication via **biometrics, OTP, or security key**  <br>
-3. A signed cryptographic response is sent to the server
+3. A signed cryptographic response is sent to the server  <br>
-4. Server verifies the signature and grants access
+4. Server verifies the signature and grants access  <br>
-5. Security logs & monitoring track suspicious activity
+5. Security logs & monitoring track suspicious activity  <br>

 ---